3box/profile-hover/README.md

 # Profile Hover

-A drop-in profile hover component that displays profile metadata for any ethereum address.
+`profile-hover` is a drop-in component that displays profile metadata for any ethereum address.
 Available in React and HTML/CSS versions.

 ![Profile Hover](./example/profile-hover.gif)